-The present state of the economy will not allow the aforementioned to continue.
-Government agencies are now hard pressed to insure the most "Bang for the Buck".
-It is in the long term interests of astute contractors to assist in that endeavor.
-The only way to achieve such an objective is through sound technical, cost and schedule contract definition via an iterative process of baseline management and control.
+It is in the long term interests of astute contractors to assist in contract baseline management.
+The only way to achieve such an objective is through sound technical, cost and schedule definition and control via an iterative process with the government.
 This article will address that process.

 SOLICITATION AND STATEMENT OF WORK BASELINE